A new system called GPT-3 is shocking experts with its ability to use and understand language just like humans

 GPT-3 has 175 billion parameters, which is more than 100 times that of its predecessor, GPT-2, and 10 times that of its closest rival, Microsoft's Turing NLG.

 To provide a practical example, here's what a site beta tester reports Simplify.so (which allows you to test this artificial intelligence).
 You insert a text in English and ask GPT-3 to simplify it.

-Someone copied and pasted the first paragraph of George Washington's 1796 dismissal speech: “The time for a new election of a citizen to administer the executive government of the United States is not far off, and the time has actually come when your thoughts must be employed to designate the person who must be clothed with that important trust, it seems to me appropriate, especially as it can lead to a more distinct expression of the public voice.
-Now I should inform you of the resolution that I have formed, to refuse to be considered among those on whom a choice can be made “.
+Someone has copied and pasted the first paragraph of George Washington's 1796 discharge speech: "The time for a new election of a citizen to administer the executive government of the United States is not far off, and the time has actually come when your thoughts must be employed to designate the person who is to be clothed with that important trust, it seems to me appropriate, especially as it can lead to a more distinct expression of the public voice.
+I should now inform you of the resolution I have formed, to refuse to be considered among those on whom a choice can be made ".

-GPT-3 provided his translation: “I have no intention of running for president”.
+GPT-3 provided his translation: "I'm not going to run for president".
 More synthesis than this one dies.

 In the first four attempts he gave answers that were not entirely correct (for example, "A man with a lot of money must look for a wife.").
 On the fifth attempt, the bang: "It is a universally recognized truth, that a man alone with good luck must be eager for a wife, because men are very vain and want to be seen as rich, and women are very greedy and want be seen as beautiful ".